Quadrilaterals inscribed in convex curves: Singular curves

-\begin{corollary}[Quantitative extension of Theorem~\ref{thmMainExtension}] .
-Let $Q$ be a circular quadrilateral with signed angles $\lambda$ and $\mu$ as above.
+\begin{theorem}[Quantitative extension of Theorem~\ref{thmMainExtension}] Let $Q$ be a circular quadrilateral with signed angles $\lambda$ and $\mu$ as above.
 Suppose $\gamma$ is a (continuous) convex Jordan curve all whose inner angles have size larger than $\min(|\lambda|,|\mu|)$.
-Let $n$ be the number of crucial singular points~$S$, i.e. those with inner angle $a_S\leq\max(|\lambda|,|\mu|)$.
-Then $\gamma$ inscribes at least $\max(n,1)$ different copies of~$Q$. \end{corollary}
+Let $n$ be the number of crucial singular points~$S$, i.e.\ those with inner angle $a_S\leq\max(|\lambda|,|\mu|)$.
+Then $\gamma$ inscribes at least $\max(n,1)$ different copies of~$Q$. \end{theorem}

+\begin{proof} We follow the proof of Theorem~\ref{thmMainExtension}.
+Between any successive two of the $n$ times that $\gamma_4$ crosses $\gamma$ via a degenerate inscribed~$Q$, $\gamma_4$ needs to go back outside producing a non-degenerate inscribed~$Q$.
+These events are separated from each other, use for example that using the discrete approximations the angle of $\overrightarrow{P_1P_2}$ with the $x$-axis is increasing (by how far depends only on the geometry of the original curve as well as on the $C^1$-distance of the original curve to its piecewise linear approximation).
+Thus, in the limit we obtain $n$ different non-degenerate inscribed~$Q$'s for the given curve~$\gamma$. \end{proof}